2025 Rice Owls football team

-The 2025 Rice Owls football team represent the Rice University as a member of the American Conference during the 2025 NCAA Division I FBS football season.
-Led by first-year Scott Abell, the Owls play home games at the Rice Stadium in Houston.
+The 2025 Rice Owls football team represented Rice University as a member of the American Conference during the 2025 NCAA Division I FBS football season.
+Led by first-year Scott Abell, the Owls played home games at Rice Stadium in Houston.

+Rice completed their regular season with a 5–7 record.
+The Owls were not bowl eligible, but received a bid to the Armed Forces Bowl due to some bowl-eligible teams (such as Notre Dame, Iowa State, and Kansas State) declining bids.

+The Rice Owls drew an average home attendance of 23,423, the 92nd-highest of all NCAA Division I FBS football teams.

 Schedule

-The American Athletic Conference announced the 2025 football conference opponents for the Owls on August 15, 2024.
+The American Athletic Conference (subsequently renamed as the American Conference) announced the 2025 football conference opponents for the Owls on August 15, 2024.